How many credits do I need to transfer to ESU?

 When will I know how my credits transferred?

 With your offer of admission, you will receive an Initial Transfer Credit Evaluation (TCE).
-The Initial 'TCE' will indicate all coursework with final grades that is transferrable to ESU at the time of application review.
+The Initial 'TCE' will indicate how your attempted coursework with final grades from prior institutions is transferrable to ESU at the time of application review.
 Coursework in-progress cannot be evaluated until an official transcript with final grades is received and reviewed.
-Coursework ‘Pending Review’ that requires additional evaluation will be reviewed by the Student Enrollment Center.
+Coursework ‘Pending Review’ that requires additional evaluation will be reviewed by the Transfer and Articulation Center.
 When the evaluation of the pending credits is complete, an updated 'TCE’ will be delivered to the applicant.
 After you submit the Enrollment Deposit ‘ED’ indicating your intention to enroll, the ‘TCE’ is made available to your academic advisor.
 Your academic advisor will use the ‘TCE’ information during the advising and course registration process.

 What is Academic Passport?

 If you are a student at a PA Community College, Lackawanna College or one of the PA State System Universities (PASSHE) and are ready to transfer, Academic Passport is your guaranteed admission to East Stroudsburg University.
 To qualify you must have a conferred Associate of Arts (A.A.) or the Associate of Science (A.S.) degree from a PA community college, Lackawanna College or at least 12 credits from a Pennsylvania State System of Higher Education (PASSHE) University.
 Students must have a minimum 2.00 grade point average.
 Students holding the Academic Passport from PA community colleges, Lackawanna College or other State System universities (PASSHE) will transfer credit according to the Board of Governors Policy titled The Academic Passport and Student Transfer Policy.